radiomic/METRICS-E3/docs/Feature Processing (Con 4-5 Item 14-17)/Condition 4.md

 >
 >**Figure 1.** “Feature extraction and selection.
 A Spearman correlation coefficient between each feature.
 B Coefficients of 10-fold cross-validation based on LASSO algorithm.
 C MSE of 10-fold cross-validation based on LASSO algorithm.
 D Histogram depicting the values of coefficients in the final selected non-zero features.
 MSE, mean square error” [3] (licensed under CC BY)

 > **Example #3:** “Z-score normalization was implemented before extracting traditional features.
 A total of 1652 features were extracted from both original and filtered images.
 For deep learning, the Inception-V3 network, pre-trained on ImageNet data, was employed.
 The largest tumor images from each patient were cropped for feature extraction, with grayscale values normalized within the range [−1, 1] using min–max transformation.
 The images were then resized to 299 × 299 using the nearest interpolation.
 The network’s last fully connected layer was removed, and the average pooling layer of the feature maps was used to extract 2048 deep-learning features.”
-[4] (licensed under CC BY).
+[4] (licensed under CC BY)
 >
 >Also see **Figure 2**.
 >